AY-1899/medinfo-ai-toolkit/README.md

 # Medical Information & Pharmacovigilance Templates

-A collection of professional markdown templates for Medical Information (MI) operations and pharmacovigilance workflows, based on 7+ years of experience across EU pharmaceutical environments.
+A collection of professional markdown templates for Medical Information (MI) operations and pharmacovigilance workflows.

 These templates are designed to be:
 - **Regulatory-aware** — aligned with ICH, EU GVP, and ABPI/EFPIA frameworks